nishantsharma1115/Heros_Blood/README.md

 - [Coil](http://github.com/coil-kt/coil) - An image loading library for Android backed by Kotlin Coroutines.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
 - [Facebook Shimmer Effect](http://facebook.github.io/shimmer-android/) - It is useful as an unobtrusive loading indicator that was originally developed for Facebook Home, that used as a placeholder for data when data is loading from remote source(Firebase) for Android.

+# Package Structure

+    com.nishant.heorsblood  # Root Package
+    .
+    ├── model                               # For holding data for views.
+    |
+    ├── repositories                        # Repository to interct with firebase
+    │   ├── AuthRepository                  # To interct with Firebase Authentication
+    |   └── DataRepository                  # To interct with Firebase Firestore and Firebase Storage
+    |
+    ├── ui                                  # UI/View layer
+    │   ├── fragments                       # Contain fragments
+            └── signup                      # Contain fragments used in signup navgraph │   ├── DonorListActivity               # Show list of specific donors
+    |   ├── DonorLocationMapActivity        # Show Live location of donor on google map
+    |   ├── DonorProfileActivity            # Show donor profile
+    │   ├── EditUserProfileActivity         # Logged in user can change their profile │   ├── IntroScreenActivity             # on boarding screen
+    |   ├── LoginActivity                   # User can login
+    |   ├── SignUpActivity                  # Sign up activity that contain navHostFragment
+    │   ├── UserDashboardActivity           # Dashboard activity
+    |   ├── UserProfileActivity             # user profile activity
+    |   └── UserRegistrationActivity        # User can register for donation
+    |
+    ├── utils                               # Utility Classes / Kotlin extensions
+    |
+    └── viewmodels                          # viewmodels to provide model to views ├── AuthViewModel                   # To handle authenticated related things └── DataViewModel                   # To handle data

 ## Architecture
 This app uses [***MVVM (Model View View-Model)***](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture.